Skip to content

 Docker Containers and Their Deployment

-The Portainer application is deployed as a Docker container with the following specifications:
+The application runs as a single Docker container with the following configuration parameters:

 Starting, Stopping, and Updating

-The Docker service and the Portainer container are managed via systemd and Docker commands.
+Once deployed, the Docker service and the Portainer container are managed using standard Docker commands:

 systemctl start docker